PhD in Health Policy Application

 ***Note: This is a very quantitatively based program, and a strong mathematical foundation is necessary for success.
 While not a formal requirement, it is strongly encouraged that applicants have, or plan to have at the time of matriculation, mathematical skill at the level at the level of multivariate calculus, and one course each in linear algebra, analysis, probability, and statistics***

-Applicant interviews, if offered, will be held in early to mid February.
+Applicant interviews, if offered, will be held in late January to mid-February.